 The foundation of this empire is dated somewhere between 750 BC and 300 A.D.
 The Tarikh es-Sudan, a kind of general tale of the empires in the loop of Niger river written 1300 years after the facts by the black commentator Abderrahman Sa’adi, gives a white origin to Wagadu.
 A theory repeated by the historian Delafosse.
 The problem with this theory is that the identity of those white peoples is not only properly clarified, so that we can search for a possible itinerary of their arrival in Africa and confirm their presence.
 But also the foundations of the empire are strictly African.

-Between the matrilineal transfer of power which has been instituted all around the Black world, and the funeral rites, between the existence of a necropolis where kings were buried which reminds a lot of Egypt and the African religion which was practiced up to the summit of the State and the Soninke language of the sovereigns which remained strictly African, nothing or almost nothing in the structure of that empire refers to any white influence in its foundations, even though there will be later Arab white subjects in numbers and nobles will become Muslims afterward.
+Between the matrilineal transfer of power which has been instituted all around the Black world, and the funeral rites, between the existence of a necropolis where kings were buried which reminds a lot of Egypt and the African religion which was practiced up to the summit of the State and the Soninke language of the sovereigns which remained strictly African, nothing in the structure of that empire refers to any white influence in its foundations, even though there will be later Arab white subjects in numbers and nobles will become Muslims afterward.
 Should we see in Sa’adi’s writings the alienation which affects a lot of Black Muslims who invent for themselves a white origin in Arabia?
 Maybe.

 Anyways, only black kings were noticed by foreigners in that country and actually the Soninke people who are part of the great Mandingo group are at the origin of the foundation of Wagadu, i.e., the nobles’ country.
 According to the academic research of Germaine Dieterlen and Diarra Sylla, the Soninke people come from Egypt, precisely from the city of Sonna (now Aswan) .
 Soninke means those who are from Sonna.
 Their ancestor Dinga, had left Egypt to settle in West Africa.
 They are the ones who will conquer, thanks to their high skills in mastering iron weapons and diplomacy, territories which made them masters of a vast state of about 1,000,000 square kilometers.
 The African Imperial period started with that empire.